yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/security-error-codes.md

 ## See also

-If you’re having trouble with authorization, see [Authorization and the Microsoft Graph Security API](/graph/security-authorization).
+If you're having trouble with authorization, see [Authorization and the Microsoft Graph Security API](/graph/security-authorization).